Lindharden/DIPP/README.md

 ```
 gcc -shared -o <compiled_name>.so <filename>.c
 ```
-The resulting `.so` files can be referenced directly in the code.

 The function within each module should have the name `run()`.
 This is the function that will be called within the pipeline.